a2n-off/rainmeter-clean-skin/README.md

 ## Installation

 - Atm clone this repo into your skin folder, usually `C:\Users\XXX\Documents\Rainmeter\Skins\`
+- You need to have [SpeedFan](https://almico.com/speedfan.php) running for the CPU and GPU temp
-- The CPU core frequency and temperature need to have [CoreTemp](https://www.alcpu.com/CoreTemp/) running for working
+- You need to have [CoreTemp](https://www.alcpu.com/CoreTemp/) running for the CPU frequency

 ## Configuration